python/cpython/Doc/c-api/unicode.rst

-   Encode the :c:type:`Py_UNICODE` buffer *s* of the given *size* and return a Python string object.  *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`encode` method.
+   Encode the :c:type:`Py_UNICODE` buffer *s* of the given *size* and return a Python string object.  *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`~unicode.encode` method.
 The codec to be used is looked up using the Python codec registry.
 Return *NULL* if an exception was raised by the codec.

    .. versionchanged:: 2.5
       This function used an :c:type:`int` type for *size*.
 This might require